octopus-digital-strategy/comment-notification-receptients/readme.md

 - Creating a function to return all admin users.
 - Showing all administrators using checkboxes on the frontend.
 - Establishing filters for comment moderation
+- Wrapping up the final function to merge the emails

 ###TODO